An efficient, provably optimal algorithm for the 0-1 loss linear classification problem: Abstract

 \section{Abstract}

 Algorithms for solving the linear classification problem have a long history, dating back at least to 1936 with linear discriminant analysis.
 For linearly separable data, many algorithms can obtain the exact solution to the corresponding 0-1 loss classification problem efficiently, but for data which is not linearly separable, it has been shown that this problem, in full generality, is NP-hard.
-Alternative approaches all involve approximations of some kind, including the use of surrogates for the 0-1 loss (for example, the hinge or logistic loss) or approximate combinatorial search, none of which can be guaranteed to solve the problem exactly.
-Finding efficient algorithms to obtain an exact i.e. globally optimal solution for the 0-1 loss linear classification problem with fixed dimension, remains an open problem.
-In research we report here, we detail the rigorous construction of a new algorithm, incremental cell enumeration (ICE), that can solve the 0-1 loss classification problem exactly in polynomial time.
-We prove correctness using concepts from the theory of hyperplane arrangements and oriented matroids.
-We demonstrate the effectiveness of this algorithm on synthetic and real-world datasets, showing optimal accuracy both in and out-of-sample, in practical computational time.
-We also empirically demonstrate how the use of approximate upper bound leads to polynomial time run-time improvements to the algorithm whilst retaining exactness.
-To our knowledge, this is the first, rigorously-proven polynomial time, practical algorithm for this long-standing problem.
+Alternative approaches all involve approximations of some kind, such as the use of surrogates for the 0-1 loss (for example, the hinge or logistic loss), none of which can be guaranteed to solve the problem exactly.
+Finding an efficient, rigorously proven algorithm for obtaining an exact (i.e., globally optimal) solution to the 0-1 loss linear classification problem remains an open problem.

+By analyzing the combinatorial and incidence relations between hyperplanes and data points, we derive a rigorous construction algorithm, incremental cell enumeration (ICE), that can solve the 0-1 loss classification problem exactly in $O\left(N^{D+1}\right)$---exponential in the data dimension $D$.
+To the best of our knowledge, this is the first standalone algorithm---one that does not rely on general-purpose solvers---with rigorously proven guarantees for this problem.
+Moreover, we further generalize ICE to address the polynomial hypersurface classification problem in $O\left(N^{G+1}\right)$ time, where $G$ is determined by both the data dimension $D$ and the polynomial degree $K$ defining the hypersurface.
+The correctness of our algorithm is proved by the use of tools from the theory of hyperplane arrangements and oriented matroids.

+We demonstrate the effectiveness of our algorithm on real-world datasets, achieving optimal training accuracy for small-scale datasets and higher test accuracy on most datasets.
+Furthermore, our complexity analysis shows that the ICE algorithm offers superior computational efficiency compared with state-of-the-art branch-and-bound algorithm.